MoCC Initiatives Underway To Stem Land Degradation Through Afforestation - UrduPoint

 Land degradation, among other factors, caused by deforestation, desertification, soil erosion, salinity and water-logging and unsustainable intensive agricultural practices and exacerbated by climate shifts had made the ecological deterioration worst, he said.

-Explaining adverse impacts of climate shifts on degrading lands in the country, he said that climate change was further making it harder to grow enough food for an expanding population at a time when land is being degraded because of deforestation, unsustainable crop-growing and grazing styles.
+Explaining adverse impacts of climate shifts on degrading lands in the country, he said climate change was further making it harder to grow enough food for an expanding population at a time when land was being degraded because of deforestation, unsustainable crop-growing and grazing styles.

-The media spokesperson and environmentalist quoting UN's Food and Agriculture Organization study 'Land Degradation in South Asia: its Severity, Causes and Effects, said that around 61 percent of the agriculture land in Pakistan was degraded and over 60 percent of natural grazing areas of the country have production levels lower than one-third of their biological potential.
-More than one-third of the total area has been classified as vulnerable to desertification.
+The media spokesperson and environmentalist quoting UN's Food and Agriculture Organization study 'Land Degradation in South Asia: its Severity, Causes and Effects, said around 61 percent of the agriculture land in Pakistan was degraded and over 60 percent of natural grazing areas of the country had production levels lower than one-third of their biological potential.
+More than one-third of the total area had been classified as vulnerable to desertification.

-"Around 68 million hectares of the country's total land area about 80 million hectares is remaining at risk of land degradation, shows another study by the International Center for Agriculture Research in the Dry Areas (ICARDA)," he added.

 Mohammad Saleem further said, "It leads to friction and conflicts over access to land and water last longer, affecting overall community development deepening rural hunger, malnutrition and joblessness."
 He suggested that expanding forest cover to degraded lands and desertification-hit lands after their restoration, introducing sustainable farming or tilling and grazing practices would help protect fragile soils, rainwater harvesting, efficient water storage and management for irrigation, forestry and other uses.
 However, along with all these measures protecting wetlands was of critical importance to stabilize and roll back land degradation, he added.